ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 -----------------------------------

 I have been in the software industry for thirty years already.
-I started long before it was even remotely called «Tech».
+I started long before it was even remotely called _Tech_.
 I have seen fads go up and down.
 I have witnessed how things have evolved through the course of those years.
 I now head my own startup, partly as a response to what I’ve been seeing in the country; partly due to patriotism.
 There are many reasons why the tech jobs are